bigcode-project/bigcode-website/content/en/docs/about/the-stack.md

 The Stack was filtered to include only permissive licenses—i.e., those with minimal restrictions on how the software can be copied, modified, and redistributed e.g., MIT and Apache 2.0.
 Copyleft licenses such as GPL are not included as they have the requirement that the same rights be preserved in derivative works.
 [Some have argued](https://sfconservancy.org/blog/2022/feb/03/github-copilot-copyleft-gpl/) that a model trained with copyleft licensed data is considered derivative work.

-The list of [SPDX license identifiers](https://spdx.org/licenses/) which we labeled as permissive and are included in dataset are:
+The list of [SPDX license identifiers](https://spdx.org/licenses/) included in dataset are:
 - MIT-0
 - MIT
 - MIT-feh